WoollyMittens/photo-map/README.md

 # photomap.js: Photo Map

+*DEPRICATION WARNING: the functionality in this script is now part of [useful-localmap](https://github.com/WoollyMittens/useful-localmap).*

 Plots the GPS data of the photos in a slideshow on a map.

 ## How to include the script